See “General Guidelines for Documenting Continuing Education Credits” for details on how to document CE credits

 Examples of Non-PEER Approved Programs that are Acceptable for CE Credit:

 - Hospital Grand Rounds that relate heart disease and laboratory tests linked to early detection of heart disease.

-- Presentations regarding IVF stimulation protocols and how they affect egg quality.
+- Presentations regarding IVF stimulation protocols and how they affect oocyte quality.